adityainbits/Induction/README.md

 My first day at GNDEC started with all the CSE and IT students assembling in the "GURDWARA SAGIB" located within the GNDEC campus which is mot only a spritual centre but also an architectural landmark.
 The atmosphere was calm and beautiful.
 We spent 1hr around in the Gurdwara sahib started with their blessings and it also  refletcs teh cultural heritage and values embraced by the institution.
 After that we had a refreshment break and then all the students from CSE and IT branch assembled in auditorium which was beautifully decorated where our Induction programe started after waiting for a while, the host invited the speaker.
 The lecture of sir made us feel like we already a part of GNDEC family.

-The HOD of GNDEC Harpreet Mam motiivated us to grow in life , focus on the studies as well as to take partcipate in all other activities which help's us to build our best charachter and also emphaszing its 70 year of Excellence which builds out brilliant minds.
+The HOD of GNDEC "Harpreet Mam" motiivated us to grow in life , focus on the studies as well as to take partcipate in all other activities which help's us to build our best charachter and also emphaszing its 70 year of Excellence which builds out brilliant minds.
 Mam also highlights the history of the GNDEC and also tell us about first 36 year which are dedicated to establish the institute.
 A lot of Great people share their words of wisdom thier words motivated me, from their experience i gained countless lessons.

 At last, some great personalities from our college were shared with us, which motivated us even more to do something great in our future.
 It was a great experience for me overall and I look forward to a more wholesome and motivating atmosphere which will help me get better and sharp.